 Tikona Fort Trek

 Tikona Fort, also known as Vitandgad Fort, is a significant hill fort in the Maval region near Lonavala.
 Tikona fort, which literally translates to “triangle fort,” has seen many dynasties rule in the Maratha region.
-This was the nerve centre for all of the Maval Pawna regions’ activities.
-Tikona path is a small hamlet near the fort.
+This was the nerve center for all of the Maval Pawna regions’ activities.
+Tikona Path is a small hamlet near the fort.
 The massive entrance to the fort is a unique feature.
-For adventurous tourists, the Tikona fort is an excellent trekking destination.
+For adventurous tourists, the Tikona Fort is an excellent trekking destination.
 The Pawna Dam and the forts of Visapur, Tung, and Lohagad can be seen from here.

 - Nearest Railway Station: Lonavala (37 km)

 - Nearest Airport: Pune International Airport (60 km)

 - Nearby places to visit: Pavana Lake, Lohagad Fort, Lion’s Point, Visapur Fort, Lonavala Lake, Tung Fort

 The Sarasgad Fort trek is located 490 metres above sea level.
 The Sarasgad fort trek begins at the Balleshwar temple in Pali, the base village.
 The summit is home to two temples: the Kedashwar temple and the Shiva temple, both of which provide a spectacular panoramic view of the mountain ranges surrounding the Sarasgad Fort.
 Sudhagad, Sankhi, Dhangad, Korigad, Sagargad, and Taila-Baila can all be seen from the highest point of the trek.